ucsf-wynton/wynton-website-hpc/docs/hpc/support/index.md

         `/wynton/home/boblab/alice/my_script.sh`.").

   * [ ] &nbsp; cut-and-paste text from the console.
-If using Slack, please format your output as a "Code Blocks" (there's a button for it too); it makes it much easier to read.
+If using Slack, please format your output as a "Code Block" (there's a button for it too); it makes it much easier to read.
 [Avoid screenshot images](/hpc/support/faq.html#avoid-screenshots-when-asking-for-help).